Robert Huber

-Education and early life
+Early life and education

-He was born on 20 February 1937 in Munich where his father, Sebastian, was a bank cashier.
+He was born on 20 February 1937 in Munich, where his father, Sebastian, was a bank cashier.
 He was educated at the Humanistisches Karls-Gymnasium from 1947 to 1956 and then studied chemistry at the Technische Hochschule, receiving his diploma in 1960.
-He stayed, and did research into using crystallography to elucidate the structure of organic compounds.
+He stayed and did research into using crystallography to elucidate the structure of organic compounds.

 Career

-In 1971 he became a director at the Max Planck Institute for Biochemistry where his team developed methods for the crystallography of proteins.
+In 1971, he became a director at the Max Planck Institute for Biochemistry, where his team developed methods for the crystallography of proteins.

-In 1988 he received the Nobel Prize for Chemistry jointly with Johann Deisenhofer and Hartmut Michel.
+In 1988, he received the Nobel Prize for Chemistry jointly with Johann Deisenhofer and Hartmut Michel.
 The trio were recognized for their work in first crystallizing an intramembrane protein important in photosynthesis in purple bacteria, and subsequently applying X-ray crystallography to elucidate the protein's structure.
 The information provided the first insight into the structural bodies that performed the integral function of photosynthesis.
 This insight could be translated to understand the more complex analogue of photosynthesis in cyanobacteria which is essentially the same as that in chloroplasts of higher plants.

 In 2006, he took up a post at the Cardiff University to spearhead the development of Structural Biology at the university on a part-time basis.

-Since 2005 he has been doing research at the Center for medical biotechnology of the University of Duisburg-Essen.
+Since 2005, he has been doing research at the Centre for Medical Biotechnology of the University of Duisburg-Essen.

 Huber was one of the original editors of the Encyclopedia of Analytical Chemistry.